liqd/adhocracy3/docs/source/Code_Review_Process.rst

 A branch must not be merged as long as ``REVIEW`` comments remain.

-``FIXME``s are discouraged in master.
+``FIXMEs`` are discouraged in master.
 For now, they are allowed, but we should find a more fancy bug tracking approach.  (redmine?)

 [FIXME: ``git notes --help`` may be relevant, but I haven't looked at